vincenttaglia/RST-Element-Prototype/README.md

 ## Installation
 1. Clone this repository
 2.     yarn install
-3.     npx tailwindcss-cli@latest build ./src/tailwind.css -o ./dist/tailwind.css
-4.     yarn run start
+3.     yarn run start

 ### Notes
 * The main view will be available at [localhost:3000](http://localhost:3000)

-* You will have to run #3 every time you make changes to the tailwind.css file, including for condensing tailwind classes.
+* Live-reload is enabled for Templates, Partials, and JS though Webpack, as well as Tailwind.css changes via Concurrently and Nodemon.

 ## Configuration